bedefaced/sipdotnet/README.md

      - `Disconnect`
      - `Useragent` and `Version` definition
      - (experimental) `NatPolicy` - support for different firewall / NAT policy
- - Call / Register / Error events:
+ - Call / Register / Message / Error events:
      - `PhoneConnectedEvent` - when phone connected to SIP-proxy
      - `PhoneDisconnectedEvent` - when phone disconnected from SIP-proxy
      - `IncomingCallEvent` - when incoming call appears